httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

     *  If the cookie's http-only-flag is true, then exclude the cookie if the cookie-string is being generated for a "non-HTTP" API (as defined by the user agent).

+    *  If the cookie's same-site-flag is not "None", and the HTTP request is cross-site (as defined in {{same-site-requests}}) then exclude the cookie unless all of the following statements hold:

+        1. The same-site-flag is "Lax"

+        2. The HTTP request's method is "safe".

+        3. The HTTP request's target browsing context is a top-level browsing context.

 2. The user agent SHOULD sort the cookie-list in the following order: